atavory/ibex/README.rst

 Now, we import the relevant steps.
 Note that, in this example, we import them from `ibex.sklearn` rather than `sklearn`.

-	>>> from ibex.sklearn.svm import SVC as PDSVC
+	>>> from ibex.sklearn.svm import SVC as PdSVC
-	>>> from ibex.sklearn.feature_selection import SelectKBest as PDSelectKBest
+	>>> from ibex.sklearn.feature_selection import SelectKBest as PdSelectKBest
-	>>> from ibex.sklearn.decomposition import PCA as PDPCA
+	>>> from ibex.sklearn.decomposition import PCA as PdPCA

 (Of course, it's possible to import steps from `sklearn` as well, and use them alongside and together with the steps of `ibex.sklearn`.)